MagicznyCzarodziej/mHome/Server/README.md

 Optional: Insert default data (groups, elements, etc.) to database `yarn run db:seed` WARNING!
 This will erase all data from existing database (states, history, logs, etc.)

-If the schema was changed, you need to run `yarn migrate dev` and `yarn migrate deploty` to update database to new schema.
+If the schema was changed, you need to run `yarn migrate dev` and `yarn migrate deploy` to update database to new schema.

 3. Set SerialComumunicator path